BlackEspresso/Bot-/ReadMe.md

 ```
 add state feelingStart
 set feelingStart.trainingsdata [
-   "who are you?"
+   "how are you?"
-   "who do you do?"
+   "how do you do?"
 ]
 set feelingStart.reponse [
     "i'm fine thanks"